COSC3020/divide-and-conquer-sum-NolanNachbar/README.md

 I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own, except where stated otherwise.
 I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.

-I had originally completed this independently but I had help from the TA and Collin Davis debugging.
-The TA helped me add these lines const mid1 = Math.round((a.length) /3);
+I had originally completed this independently, including all of the logic and all of the code except for a couple small things I changed when debugging.
+I had help from the TA and Collin Davis when debugging.
+I modified these lines at the suggestion of the TA: const mid1 = Math.round((a.length) /3);
 const mid2 = 2*mid1;